Natural pacemaker: Phase 4Pacemaker potential

-Phase 0 - Upstroke
+Phase 0Upstroke

 Though much faster than the depolarization of phase 4, the upstroke in a pacemaker cell is slow compared to that in an axon.

 The SA and AV node do not have fast sodium channels like neurons, and the depolarization is mainly caused by a slow influx of calcium ions.
 (The funny current also increases).
 Calcium enters the cell via voltage-sensitive calcium channels that open when the threshold is reached.
 This calcium influx produces the rising phase of the action potential, which results in the reversal of membrane potential to a peak of about +10mV.
 It is important to note that intracellular calcium causes muscular contraction in contractile cells, and is the effector ion.
 In heart pacemaker cells, phase 0 depends on the activation of L-type calcium channels instead of the activation of voltage-gated fast sodium channels, which are responsible for initiating action potentials in contractile (non-pacemaker) cells.
 For this reason, the pacemaker action potential rising phase slope is more gradual than that of the contractile cell (image 2).